tslocke/hobo/doc/manual/permissions.markdown

 Tip: if a particular attribute can *never* be edited by any user, it's simplest to just declare it as `attr_protected` or `attr_readonly` (read-only attributes can be set on creation, but not changed later).
 If the ability to change the attribute either depends on the state of the record, or varies from user to user, `attr_protected` and the rest are not flexible enough -- define permission methods instead.

+Note that in recent versions of Rails, `config.active_record.whitelist_attributes = true` is added to `config/application.rb`.
+This setting means that your application *must* include an `attr_accessible` declaration.
+It's safe to turn this configuration item off if you are only using hobo models, `create_permitted?` and `edit_permitted?` will thoroughly protect your models.

 We'll now take a look at how `edit_permitted?` is provided automatically, and then cover the details of defining edit permission yourself.

 ### Deriving edit permission